 The Young Talent Program was launched in order to support the employment of newly graduated young people and to include them in the staff of qualified and expert employees in 2021.
 156 of the 1,391 applications received within the scope of the program passed the CV pre-selection stage.
 Competency-Based Interview processes were carried out by Human Resources Business Partners with 96 candidates who had performed well in the online evaluation (Personality Tendency Inventory, General Ability and English Tests) and the telephone interviews.
-In the next step, short-listed candidates who had performed well in the human resources interviews were invited to second-stage interviews with the business units, and 23 Young Talented individuals joined the staff of KKB after a comprehensive evaluation process.
+In the next step, short-listed candidates who had performed well in the business units, and 23 Young Talented individuals joined the staff of KKB after a comprehensive evaluation process.